fredpdavis/oshealab_genomic_scripts/README.md

 # oshealab_genomic_analysis -- scripts to perform routine genomics analyses

-This package will help you get started analyzing genomics data (currently only RNA-seq) in a reproducible way.
+This package will help you get started analyzing genomics data (currently only RNA-seq) in a scripted and reproducible way.

 Written for the HPC computing environment at NIH.